frappe/gantt/README.md

 I made it to work with grouping so that more than one tasks can go in same row.
 Check `index.html` to see working example.

 You need to pass an option `enable_grouping: true` this way behevior can be controlled.
+You can also set custom grups indices like `groups: [0,1,2,3,4]`.

 ### Install